Ocean Park Hong Kong: Marine mammal deaths

 During the 20th century, Ocean Park drew criticism for the deaths of its marine mammals, particularly its cetaceans.
 Survival rates were especially poor from the 1970s to mid-1980s, which was later attributed to mismanagement, poor husbandry and veterinary practices, and natural causes.

 During its preparatory stage in the 1970s, Ocean Park first experienced two major die-offs caused by outbreaks of infectious diseases.
 In 1974, the park received 20 Pacific bottlenose dolphins acquired from Izu Peninsula in Japan.
 However, 14 of them would die of erysipelas within four months.
 Following the outbreak, it became standard procedure in the park to immediately vaccinate new animals against the disease, though this practice was stopped almost a decade later around 1983, due to concerns about the vaccine's toxicity.
 No further issues with erysipelas have since been recorded at Ocean Park.

 Soon after the erysipelas outbreak, melioidosis infections would also kill an additional 24 bottlenose dolphins, 4 pilot whales, and 5 harbour seals between 1975 and 1976.
 According to Yuen Kwok-yung, a microbiologist at the University of Hong Kong, the outbreak may have been intensified by Ocean Park's practice of burying dead dolphins near its coast.
 (Note: Ocean Park no longer does this and now cremates its dead cetaceans instead, a practice that was adopted before 1997 at the latest.)
 Yuen explains that bacteria in the corpses would wash into the sea after heavy rainfall, which would also lower the water's salinity and allow the bacteria to multiply.
-This contaminated sea water would then be drawn up for the park's animal tanks.
+This contaminated seawater would then be drawn up for the park's animal tanks.
 The park would continue to be affected by melioidosis infections for the following decade, with the disease contributing to 73% of cetacean deaths in 1976–1978, and 57% in 1979–1983.
 However, some of these deaths may not have been completely due to melioidosis, as later examinations revealed that at least three of the dolphins that died also had other existing medical conditions.
 (Note: One of the dolphins was determined during autopsy to have died from melioidosis and sepsis from Staphylococcus infections, but was later found to have also been suffering from a severely debilitating spinal abscess.
 In at least two other cases, the dolphin's death was attributed to sepsis caused by melioidosis, but post-mortem histopathology examinations later revealed that an underlying viral hepatitis had triggered the sepsis instead.)